chef/chef-client-docs/content/licensing/troubleshoot_licensing_issues.md

 Refer to the following sections for details on troubleshooting licensing issues.

-## License is Not Entitled to Use Infra
+## License is not entitled to use Infra

 This error occurs when the license key set with Chef Infra is not entitled to use Chef Infra.
 Each license key is associated with one or more Chef products.